jakubsvobodacz/Awesome-Engineering-Manager/README.md

 * [EngineeringLadders.com](http://www.engineeringladders.com/) - great framework that helps out with planning career progression for software engineers
 * [Career Ladders from Sarah Drasner](https://career-ladders.dev/) - career framework with examples and descriptions from the author of the Engineering Management for the Rest of Us - Sarah Drasner
 * [Career framework inspiration from the world's best companies.](https://progression.fyi/) - many different career frameworks from tech companies all over the world
+* [Roadmaps.sh - best practices & roadmaps)](https://roadmap.sh/) - a community effort to create roadmaps, guides and other educational content to help guide developers in picking up a path and guide their learnings.

 ### 1-1s
 * [How to Have More Effective One on One Meetings with Your Developers](https://waydev.co/one-on-one-developers/) - debates the basiscs of a 1-1 meeting for an engineering manager and his or her report e.g. why to even have 1-1 meeting regularly